cloudfoundry-incubator/kubecf/doc/rfd/0000/README.md

 _RDF:num_ .

-With the pull request open anyone subscribed to the repository will be notified about the new RFD and it can givethe feedback through pull request comments.
+With the pull request open anyone subscribed to the repository will be notified about the new RFD and it can gather feedback through pull request comments.

 It's up to the author(s) to incorporate any pull request comment into the RFD.